SheetJS/sheetjs/README.md

 Type `z` represents blank stub cells.
 These do not have any data or type, and are not processed by any of the core library functions.
 By default these cells will not be generated; the parser `sheetStubs` option must be set to `true`.

-### Formulae

-The A1-style formula string is stored in the `f` field.
-Even though different file formats store the formulae in different ways, the formats are translated.

-Shared formulae are decompressed and each cell has the correct formula.

-Array formulae are stored in the top-left cell of the array block.
-All cells of an array formula have a `F` field corresponding to the range.
-A single-cell formula can be distinguished from a plain formula by the presence of `F` field.

-The `sheet_to_formulae` method generates one line per formula or array formula.
-Array formulae are rendered in the form `range=formula` while plain cells are rendered in the form `cell=formula or value`.

 ### Worksheet Object